 Welcome to West London Aero Club EASA PPL Ground School

-You are required to pass nine written exams on your way to being awarded your Private Pilot’s Licence and we have a variety of different ground school classes that will enable you to achieve success in these written exams.
+You are required to pass nine written exams on your way to being awarded your Private Pilot’s Licence and we have an online study course that will enable you to achieve success in these written exams.

 The nine subjects are: